Massena Central School Raider Academy mixes academic assistance with fun

-MASSENA — Some Massena Central School students are learning while having fun at the same time.
+MASSENA — Some Massena Central School students are learning and having fun at the same time.

 They’re participating in the Raider Academy, an after-school initiative that started this year.